bhdresh/Whatsapp-IP-leak/README.md

-## Leak the IP address of target whatsapp user
+## Leak the IP address and Geolocation of target whatsapp user

 ### Disclaimer